Lake Mathews: History

 In the mid-2000s, a large project was undertaken to rehabilitate the old outlet tower and construct a new tower as an alternative.
 The MWD was concerned about the tower's susceptibility to earthquakes, and age had rendered many of the tower's massive valves unusable.
 To allow for construction without impacting the water supply, a cofferdam was constructed.
 Massive concrete tunnels were built to connect the new tower to the existing waterworks.

 Lake Mathews Ecological Reserve

 Lake Mathews is surrounded by approximately 4,000 acres of protected land.
 In 1982, this land was declared a state ecological reserve.
-In the early 1990s, an additional 9,000 acres was added to the reserve after the discovery of the endangered Stephen's kangaroo rat (Dipodomys stephensi) in the area.
+In the early 1990s, an additional 9,000 acres was added to the reserve after the discovery of the endangered Stephens's kangaroo rat (Dipodomys stephensi) in the area.
 The area is now called the Lake Mathews Estelle Mountain Reserve.

 The Lake Mathews area is an important bird resting and feeding site, particularly in the winter months.
 In addition to a variety of ducks, double-crested cormorants (Phalacrocorax auritus), western grebe (Aechmophorus occidentalis), eared grebe (Podiceps caspicus), golden eagles (Aquila chrysaetos), and bald eagles (Haliaeatus leucocephalus), are present during the winter.